boa-dev/boa-dev.github.io/blog/temporal-release/index.md

-In general, the implementation was moving along at a pretty decent pace, and would continue to do so well into roughly April of 2025 (mostly helped along by a group of students from the University of Bergen who began helping with the implementation in January 2025), but there was one final hurdle: time zone data and `ZonedDateTime`.
+In general, the implementation was moving along at a pretty decent pace, and would continue to do so well into roughly April of 2025 (mostly helped along by a group of students from the University of Bergen who began helping with the implementation in January 2025), but there were two final hurdles: time zone data and `ZonedDateTime`.

 Time zones and time zone data are a topic for a completely different blog post in the future.
 But suffice to say, it took a little time, and